Bowlly

 Evaluating Grain Substitutes

 When manufacturers remove grains, they must use something else to hold kibble together or provide texture in wet foods.
 Common substitutes include peas, lentils, chickpeas, tapioca, and potatoes.
-While these ingredients are generally safe, they can increase the overall carbohydrate content of the food.
-Some cats may experience digestive upset or gas from legumes.
+That means legume free cat food and cat food without peas or lentils are narrower requirements than grain-free.
 When evaluating grain-free options, look beyond the marketing claim and examine the complete ingredient list.
-The best grain-free foods use minimal starchy binders and maintain high meat content as the primary ingredient.
+The best grain-free foods use minimal starchy binders, maintain high meat content as the primary ingredient, and do not pretend that grain-free automatically equals low-carb.

 References